What's new in version 1606 of Configuration Manager

 Configuration Manager can help you manage Activation Lock in two ways:

 - Bypass Activation Lock on supervised devices.

-For details, see Microsoft Defender Advanced Threat Protection.
+For details, see Microsoft Defender for Endpoint.

 You can create device categories, which can be used to place devices in device collections automatically when you are using Configuration Manager with Microsoft Intune.
 Users are then required to choose a device category when they enroll a device in Intune.
 Additionally, you can change the category of a device from the Configuration Manager console.